tronhook/tronhook/readme.md

 TronHook is an extensible and scalable block/data processor for Tron blockchain backed with a rule engine.

-If you are creating a Dapp based on Tron or simply need to get some data, TronHook can help you to get the data that you need without constantly polling data from explorers API or having to do your own blockchain scanner from scratch.
+If you are creating a Dapp based on Tron or simply need to get some data, TronHook can help you to get the data that you need without constantly polling data from explorers API or having to do your own blockchain processor from scratch.

 Some usecases TronHook can help with: